Statement of Curriculum Intent

 At KS3, which covers Years 7, 8 and 9, our pupils study the full range of academic subjects as directed by the UK National Curriculum.
 Pupils make a choice as to which modern foreign language they study starting in Year 7.
 This enables them to be fully immersed in the language prior to potentially studying it for GCSE.
 Our Key Stage 3 is based on a mastery approach.
 This ensures that, with effort, all our pupils will meet expectations.
 Great teaching, engaging lessons and accurate formative assessment is embedded in all that we do to ensure pupils are challenged in all lessons.

 In Year 9, pupils choose which optional subjects to study in Year 10 and 11 for their GCSEs.
-Pupils can choose from a range of subjects previously studied in Key Stage 3 and also subjects new to them.
+Pupils can choose from a range of subjects previously studied in Key Stage 3.
+Pupils can also choose subjects not previously studied.
 In addition to English, English Literature, Mathematics and Science, pupils can choose an additional three option subjects.
 We do not mandate that pupils choose to only study EBACC subjects (languages and humanities as well as English, Maths and Science).
-However we recommend that where appropriate, pupils choose a balance of subjects that will keep their options open later in their education.
+However, we recommend that where appropriate, pupils choose a balance of subjects that will keep their options open later in their education.
 For some option subjects we guide the pupil toward the most appropriate course.
-For example in PE we currently offer GCSE PE as well as the vocational Cambridge Nationals PE course.
-Reviewing and adopting, where appropriate, the latest innovative courses allows us to offer the best qualifications for our pupils.
+For example, in PE we currently offer GCSE PE as well as the vocational Cambridge Nationals PE course.
+Reviewing and adopting, where appropriate, the latest innovative courses allow us to offer the best qualifications for our pupils.

-Option choices are limited to three GCSEs in order to ensure that the pupils are given an appropriate amount of time in Key Stage 4 in order to do well at these subjects.
+Option choices are limited to three GCSEs.
+This ensures that the pupils are given an appropriate amount of time in Key Stage 4 in order to do well at these subjects.
 Our view is that it is more important to be challenged and do well at eight or nine GCSEs as opposed being average at ten or eleven.

 At Swanmore College we embed the development of our pupils’ character into everything that we do.
-This manifests itself in how we build resilient and independent learnings through our LORIC reward system.
-In addition we encourage the development of character through encouraging active participation in our Student Council, after school clubs, the Pixl Edge programme, sporting and music participation and through the Duke of Edinburgh scheme.
+This manifests itself in how we build resilient and independent learnings through our ICC reward system.
+In addition, we encourage the development of character through encouraging active participation in our Student Council, after school clubs, the weekly enrichment programme, sporting, and music participation and through the Duke of Edinburgh scheme.